Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Cryptography.md

 Len 32: 688
 ```

-As we can see, it takes 5 bytes of padding to push the last byte in new block.
+As we can see, it takes 5 bytes of padding to push the last byte of the flag into a new block.

 Now, we can craft our script.